DeMarco/DMH-VCO-40106/README.md

 # DMH-VCO-40106
- VCO module based on the CD40106 Hex Inverter chip
+ VCO module based on the design by Moritz Klein around a CD40106 Hex Inverter chip